theresnotime/pleroma-ebooks/README.md

 - [Ko-Fi](https://ko-fi.com/lynnesbian) allows you to make one-off payments in increments of AU$3.
 These payments are not taxed.
 - [PayPal](https://paypal.me/lynnesbian) allows you to make one-off payments of any amount in a range of currencies.
 These payments may be taxed.

+## License

+This is released under the EUPL 1.2 license, and based on Lynnesbian's fork which is under the MPL 2.0 license.
+See LICENSE-EUPL and LICENSE-MPL for details.